Exploring Night Skies

 Cropped night sky view of the Milky Way and constellations

-The Milky Way and constellations are clearly visible in pristine dark night skies free from light pollution.
+The Milky Way and constellations can be visible if the night skies are free from light pollution.
+See how you can help protect the night.